oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 </div>
 **Result**

-You have written a Red Hat Enterprise Virtualization Hypervisor disk image to a CD-ROM or DVD.
+You have written a oVirt Node disk image to a CD-ROM or DVD.

 ### Installation